Wednesday, July 14, 12021 HE

 The wind was coming from the southwest and it was already relatively strong.
 Since I assumed it would only get stronger as the day grew warmer I decided to paddle southwest down the lake upwind so that I would have an easier return paddle.
 The only problem was the view was toward the sunrise in the opposite direction.
 I slowly made my way out so that I could maximize my sunrise viewing.

 You can see the wind already leaving its mark in the photo below.
-The cat’s paws resembling capillary waves are present at 0545.
+The cat’s paws resembling capillary waves were present at 05:45.

 I took two panoramic shots to try to capture the entire lake.
 Below is the shot that was taken from south to north.